Katina Strauch: Writing and editing

 Collection assessment: a look at the RLG conspectus (1992) and Theories of bibliographic education (1982).

 Strauch is a founding co-editor of Against the Grain, a periodical dealing with topics in librarianship, which was started in 1989.

 Strauch was instrumental in establishing The Charleston Advisor in 1999, a quarterly publication to review web products for information professionals.

 Strauch became a co-editor of the Charleston Conference Proceedings in 2001.

-A new digital publication called Katina was launched, succeeding The Charleston Advisor, as of November 12, 2024.
+A new digital publication, Katina Magazine, was launched to succeed The Charleston Advisor as of November 12, 2024.
 It is named in honor of Katina Strauch.